There are so many amazing European cities to visit, but some don’t get the recognition they deserve.

-We’ve compiled a selection of the best underrated cities in Europe.
+We’ve compiled a selection of some of the best underrated cities in Europe.
 We’ve found that they are up there with the best places to visit in Europe.

 They are all relatively undiscovered destinations, and there are various reasons for this.
 Some remain secret destinations because they’re just too far off the beaten path for the time-poor traveller.
 Others are overshadowed by better-known neighbours, so you never get to hear much about them.